Purchasing power parity: Conversion

 The exchange rate reflects transaction values for traded goods between countries in contrast to non-traded goods, that is, goods produced for home-country use.
 Also, currencies are traded for purposes other than trade in goods and services, e.g., to buy capital assets whose prices vary more than those of physical goods.
 Also, different interest rates, speculation, hedging or interventions by central banks can influence the purchasing power parity of a country in the international markets.

-The PPP method is used as an alternative to correct for possible statistical bias.
-The Penn World Table is a widely cited source of PPP adjustments, and the associated Penn effect reflects such a systematic bias in using exchange rates to outputs among countries.
+PPP values try to correct statistical bias: the Penn World Table is a widely cited source of PPP adjustments; the associated Penn effect reflects such a systematic bias in using exchange rates to outputs among countries.

 For example, if the value of the Mexican peso falls by half compared to the US dollar, the Mexican gross domestic product measured in dollars will also halve.
 However, this exchange rate results from international trade and financial markets.
 It does not necessarily mean that Mexicans are poorer by a half; if incomes and prices measured in pesos stay the same, they will be no worse off assuming that imported goods are not essential to the quality of life of individuals.

 Measuring income in different countries using PPP exchange rates helps to avoid this problem, as the metrics give an understanding of relative wealth regarding local goods and services at domestic markets.
 On the other hand, it is poor for measuring the relative cost of goods and services in international markets.
 The reason is it does not take into account how much US$1 stands for in a respective country.
-Using the above-mentioned example: in an international market, Mexicans can buy less than Americans after the fall of their currency, though their GDP PPP changed a little.
+Using the above-mentioned example: in an international market, Mexicans can buy less than Americans after the fall of their currency, though their GDP PPP hardly changed.